rmasters/todotxt.js/README.md

 -   `replace` - `TodoList.findById(1).parse("New task text")`.
 Will alias.
 -   `report` - Todo.

+## Support

+This library aims to be both `<script>` and module compatible (so you can use it with node/rhino).
+I *think* it's CommonJS compatible at the moment - if it's not and you know how to make it so - please send a PR!
+Finding good information on this has been difficult.

+## Testing

+Tested with Jasmine - these can be run using SpecRunner.html which runs them in the browser, or by node using [node-jasmine][node-jasmine] (`npm test`).

 ## About

 This project does things quite similarly to [jsTodoTxt][jsTodoTxt]; it also: